WebberZone/better-search/README.md

 ## Description

 [Better Search](https://webberzone.com/plugins/better-search/) replaces the default WordPress search engine with a more powerful search engine that gives search results relevant to the title and content of the post.
-This means that visitors to your blog will find will find what they are looking for quicker than if you didn't have **Better Search** installed.
+This means that visitors to your blog will find what they are looking for quicker than if you didn't have **Better Search** installed.

 Better Search can search through not just posts, but also pages and other custom post types.
 Let your visitors find what they are looking for.